Joe Schobert

-Joseph Robert Schobert (born November 6, 1993) is an American football linebacker who is a free agent.
-He was selected by the Cleveland Browns in the fourth round of the 2016 NFL Draft.
-Schobert played college football at Wisconsin where he won the Jack Lambert Trophy in 2015 as the nation's best linebacker.
+Joseph Robert Schobert (born November 6, 1993) is an American former professional football player who was a linebacker in the National Football League (NFL).
+Schobert played college football for the Wisconsin Badgers, winning the Jack Lambert Trophy in 2015, as the nation's best linebacker.
+He was selected by the Cleveland Browns in the fourth round of the 2016 NFL draft.
+He was named to the Pro Bowl with the Browns in 2017.

-High school career
+Early life

-Schobert mainly played running back and, when needed, played safety in high school, in addition to returning punts and kicks.
+Schobert mainly played running back and safety in high school, in addition to returning punts and kicks.
 As a junior, he was a part of the Waukesha West team that won the WIAA Division 1 state title.
 During the championship game he set the rushing record with 296 yards on 38 carries.
 In his senior season, he rushed for 1,452 yards with 23 touchdowns.